A nonlocal logistic equation with nonlinear advection term: Introduction and Main Results

 The paper is organized as follows.
 In Section 2 we present results and basic definitions, which will be essential to reach our goals.
-In Section 3 we show the existence and nonexistence of positive solutions, that is, we proved the Theorem \ref{T1}.
-In Section 4 we analyze the behavior of the positive solutions with respect to $\vec{\alpha}$ and $p$, that is we will prove the theorems \ref{T2}, \ref{T3} and \ref{T4}.
-Finally, in Section 5, we will analyze the case $\vec{\alpha}\in C^1(\overline{\Omega})^N$, that is we will prove the Theorem \ref{T5}.
+In Section 3 we show the existence and nonexistence of positive solutions, that is, we proved the Theorem \ref{T5}.
+In Section 4 we analyze the behavior of the positive solutions with respect to $\vec{\alpha}$ and $p$, that is we will prove the theorems \ref{T3} and \ref{T4}.

-\textbf{Notations:} \begin{itemize} \item If $\vec{\alpha}=(\alpha_1,\cdots,\alpha_N)\in\R^N$, then $|\vec{\alpha}|=\sqrt{\alpha_1^2+\cdots+\alpha_N^2}$; \item $L^s(\Omega)$, for $1\leq s\leq\infty$, denotes the Lebesgue space with the usual norm denoted by $|u|_s$. \item $\Omega_{\delta}:=\{x\in\Omega;d(x,\partial\Omega)\leq\delta \}$; \item $\|\cdot\|_{C^j(\overline{\Omega})}$ usual norm of $C^j(\overline{\Omega})$, for $j\in\N\cup\{0\}$; \item $\|\cdot\|$ usual norm of the Sobolev space $H_0^1(\Omega)$; \item $\|\cdot\|_{p,q}$ usual norm of the Sobolev space $W^{p,q}(\Omega)$. \end{itemize}
+\textbf{Notations:} \begin{itemize} \item If $\vec{\alpha}=(\alpha_1,\cdots,\alpha_N)\in\R^N$, then $|\vec{\alpha}|=\sqrt{\alpha_1^2+\cdots+\alpha_N^2}$; \item $L^s(\Omega)$, for $1\leq s\leq\infty$, denotes the Lebesgue space with the usual norm denoted by $|u|_s$. \item $\|\cdot\|_{C^j(\overline{\Omega})}$ usual norm of $C^j(\overline{\Omega})$, for $j\in\N\cup\{0\}$; \item $\|\cdot\|$ usual norm of the Sobolev space $H_0^1(\Omega)$; \item $\|\cdot\|_{p,q}$ usual norm of the Sobolev space $W^{p,q}(\Omega)$. \end{itemize}